fix

 Custom or Proprietary Vulnerability Scoring

-I think these often start out innocent enough, some of the points in the last section outline how pen-testers and other security professionals grow to dislike CVSS, and as a result decide not to use it.
+I think these often start innocent enough, some of the points in the last section outline how pentesters and other security professionals grow to dislike CVSS, and as a result decide not to use it.
 Many just decide to score findings based on their experience or gut feeling about the severity, others claim to have a proprietary system.
 An experienced professional’s judgment could potentially be a great way to ensure all of the factors present in the specific vulnerability context are considered when coming up with a final score.
 There are 2 major issues with this approach.

 First, who's to say if you get a different tester or professional next week they will always see things in the same way as the first tester and remain consistent?
-Are Bob’s vulnerabilities really more serious than Alices’?
+Are Bob’s vulnerabilities more serious than Alices’?
 Or is Bob just a little more paranoid or ignorant in some cases?

 Or worse, what if Alice works for the team developing the vulnerable component and has other priorities or timelines they are attempting to meet?
-Who’s to say they won’t downgrade the relevance of a finding in favour of meeting SLA’s or completing other non-security related work or business decisions?
+Who’s to say they won’t downgrade the relevance of a finding in favour of meeting SLAs or completing other non-security-related work or business decisions?
 Either way, it can be difficult for an organization to allocate their time appropriately based on the severity if the severity is not always calibrated and consistent.

 These inconsistencies of using the ‘Score by feeling’ approach might be minimized if there were an internal scoring system or calibration, but it would still be subject to problems.
 I want you to consider the red alert example at the top of this article.
-Do you think there were really 10 critical and 15 highs?
+Do you think there were 10 critical and 15 highs?
 Or were some of those perhaps less serious?
-I’m ashamed to say it but in the industry of security testing it is not at all uncommon for vulnerability reports to be exaggerated or sensationalized.
+I’m ashamed to say it but in the industry of security testing, it is not at all uncommon for vulnerability reports to be exaggerated or sensationalized.
 The reality is that a tool or service will sell you on its value by the number of serious findings they report.
-If a pen-testing firm handed you a report with 1 low finding on it how much confidence would you have that they did a comprehensive test?
+If a pentesting firm handed you a report with 1 low finding on it how much confidence would you have that they did a comprehensive test?
 How likely are you to use them again next year?
 Scoring based on feeling or proprietary systems removes the transparency to know if the scoring was done fairly and impartially or if other motives played into the scoring.

-I can tell you about first hand experiences reviewing 3rd party pen-test reports where Low severity issues were rated as Highs in the absence of any real high severity issues, or where High issues were reported as Critical simply because they were the most serious issue found in that particular assessment.
+I can tell you about first-hand experiences reviewing 3rd party pentest reports where Low severity issues were rated as Highs in the absence of any real high severity issues, or where High issues were reported as Critical simply because they were the most serious issue found in that particular assessment.

 Common Vulnerability Scoring Systems (CVSS') Are A Necessary Evil

 While there's no denying such systems are far from perfect, the calibration, consistency, industry acceptance, and defensibility afforded by having an open standard cannot be ignored.
 So how can we make the situation better?
-As discussed earlier the major weaknesses of CVSS is that it is not always an accurate representation of the risk a vulnerability has in a specific context and focuses more on the static impact regardless of circumstance.
+As discussed earlier the major weakness of CVSS is that it is not always an accurate representation of the risk a vulnerability has in a specific context and focuses more on the static impact regardless of circumstance.

 If CVSS was not designed to measure risk in this way, what else could be used?
 One option could be DREAD.
 DREAD was introduced by Microsoft in 2002 and is commonly used across the information security industry as a part of Threat Modeling.
 The DREAD model considers Damage Potential, Reproducibility, Exploitability, Affected Users, and Discoverability.
 This standard not only measures risk, but its properties do a great job of capturing the specific context of most potential weaknesses.
 Re-applying DREAD as a part of vulnerability scoring can help in effectively filling the gaps in CVSS and is used as an integral part of the …